SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

 # Equation Solvers Overview

-The SciML Equation Solvers cover a large set of `SciMLProblem`s with `SciMLAlgorhtm`s that are efficient, numerically stable, and flexible.
+The SciML Equation Solvers cover a large set of `SciMLProblem`s with `SciMLAlgorithm`s that are efficient, numerically stable, and flexible.
 These methods tie into libraries like SciMLSensitivity.jl to be fully differentiable and compatible with machine learning pipelines, and are designed for integration with applications like parameter